bendwild/afromedica/content/Afromedica Academy/Afromedica Academy.md

 ---
 Welcome to **Afromedica Academy**, a curated space where we provide our followers with a reliable source of information on a variety of topics in the medical field.
 We are committed to helping you stay up-to-date and well-informed on the latest developments and breakthroughs in the industry.
 Dive into our library of impactful resources and critical topics.

+> [!info] Tip!
+> We use **# tags** to add a subject and media type to all of our resources.
+You can click on a tag to find other resources that have the same tags or use the searchbar to search by tag.

 ---

 ## Explore by Media